 Why CSP is better than Enterprise Agreement?

-In today’s competitive landscape, is your organization leveraging the most strategic Microsoft licensing model?
+In today’s competitive landscape, is your organisation leveraging the most strategic Microsoft licensing model?

 – Let’s dissect the Cloud Service Provider model, a flexible choice for dynamic enterprises.